-Unit Assessment M eth od This is assessed externally through a 60 minute exam Topics include: Contemporary issues in Factors affecting participation in sport sport 25% How sport promotes values 2J/6 The importance of hosting a major event (such as the World Cup) Roles of national governing bodies (such as the Football Association) Developing sport skills 25% (Practical/Theory) This is a centre-assessed unit This unit is assessed through practical lessons.
+Unit Assessment Method Contemporary issues in sport 25% This is assessed externally through a 60 minute exam Topics include: Factors affecting participation in sport How sport promotes values The importance of hosting a major event (such as the World Cup) Roles of national governing bodies (such as the Football Association) Developing sport skills 25% (Practical/Theory) This is a centre-assessed unit This unit is assessed through practical lessons.
 Pupils are assessed in their practical ability in one team and one individual sport.
-Pupils are also assessed in their ability to evaluate performance and referee/umpire.
+Pupils are also as- sessed in their ability to evaluate performance and referee/umpire.
 Sports Leadership 25% This is a centre-assessed unit Pupils are assessed on their ability to plan, lead and evaluate an activity session for a group of younger students.
-This is a centre-assessed unit Media in Sport 25% Topics include: How media affects sport The positive and negative effects of media on sport The relationship between sport and media + + + + + + Evaluating the effect of the media on sports
+Media in Sport 25% This is a centre-assessed unit Topics include: . • How media affects sport . • The positive and negative effects of media on sport . • The relationship between sport and media . • Evaluating the effect of the media on sports .